jyn626/jyn626/README.md

  <!-- - sophomore IT student <strong>@University of Science and Technology of The Philippines</strong>. <br> -->
  - sophomore at <strong>University of Science and Technology of The Philippines</strong>. <br>
- - i code if i feel like it, i hate people pls get away from me your presence drain me.
+ - i code when i feel like it

 <!-- <p align='left'><i ><strong>1R6</strong></i></p> -->